-Dear <<FirstName>> <<LastName>>,
+Dear <<<FirstName>> <<LastName>>:

-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+We are writing to notify you of an incident that may have exposed your personal information.
+We take the privacy of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+In this letter we provide you with information about the incident and information about how to protect your information going forward.